 The program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS.)
 NAACLS can be contacted at the following: 5600 N. River Road, Suite 720, Rosemont, IL 60018.
 (773) 714-8880.

-Career opportunities exist in the clinical laboratories in hospitals and medical centers; pharmaceutical industry in quality control, research and biotechnology; government crime labs, accreditation offices, environmental technology, veterinary medicine and lab information systems; humanitarian work in the Peace Corps, Project Hope, and medical missionary workers.
+Career opportunities exist mainly in the clinical laboratories at hospitals and medical centers and physician offices.
+Other opportunities may exist in the pharmaceutical industry, research and biotechnology; government crime labs, accreditation offices, environmental technology, veterinary medicine and lab information systems; humanitarian work in the Peace Corps, Project Hope, and medical missionary workers.
 Many assume positions as laboratory directors and supervisors.

-The average annual base salary of full-time laboratory scientists was $57,383 in 2015.
+The average annual base salary of full-time medical laboratory scientists was $62,440 in 2016.
 Laboratory managers averaged $89,762.
 Salaries are increasing annually.

 Students must be admitted to the university.
 To be qualified to enter the professional sequence of the program a student must have earned a minimum grade of "C" in each of the following courses or their equivalent: MATH 115 or MATH 117 (or have an ACT Math subscore of 24) and CHEM 114, CHEM 214, BIOL 205, and BIOL 108 or BIOL 286.